swagkarna/Telegram-Stealer/README.md

 ---
 ### Telegram-Stealer in Action:

-* After the `tdata` file is uploaded to your webserver.
+* After the `tdata` file is uploaded to your web server, download the zip file and extract it on your PC.
-* Download the zip file and extract in your pc.
-Now copy `tdata` folder and paste on this directory *C:\Users\your_username\AppData\Roaming\Telegram Desktop*
+* Now, copy the `tdata` folder and paste it in the directory: *C:\Users\your_username\AppData\Roaming\Telegram Desktop*.
-* Makesure both victim & you have installed `telegram desktop application` in your pc and before pasting `tdata` make sure you have deleted `tdata` folder  on your pc
+* Before pasting the `tdata` folder, ensure that you have deleted the existing `tdata` folder on your PC.

 ## Contact :
 <a href=mailto:swagkarna@gmail.com><img src="https://img.shields.io/badge/Gmail-swagkarna-green?style=for-the-badge" /></a>